-Pain management is an integral part of treating arthritis, and this is typically done through cortisone shots, daily medication prescriptions, and painkillers, but this does not target the underlying cause of inflammation.
-The treatments are generally not effective in treating “flare-ups,” in fact, synthetic pharmaceuticals may aggravate the symptoms further by interfering with normal functioning of the body’s systems.
-Medication for arthritis can have side effects including mood swings, trouble sleeping, and heart complications.
+Pain management is an integral part of treating arthritis.
+This is typically done through cortisone shots, daily medication prescriptions, and painkillers, but this does not target the underlying cause of inflammation.
+The treatments are generally not effective in treating “flare-ups,” in fact, synthetic pharmaceuticals may aggravate the symptoms further by interfering with the normal functioning of the body’s systems.
+Medication for arthritis can have side effects, including mood swings, trouble sleeping, and heart complications.

 Turmeric treats the underlying cause of the pain (the inflammation) to provide pain relief.
 Additionally, the phytochemicals in turmeric work to clean the blood and improve liver function by removing or minimizing the presence of toxins that contribute to arthritis flare-ups.

-Turmeric is useful for improving digestion and healing gut inflammation.
+Turmeric helps improve digestion and heal gut inflammation.
 Ayurvedic medicine has used turmeric for centuries because of its ability to reduce symptoms of bloating and gas.
-Curcumin contained in turmeric also actively stimulates the gallbladder assisting in the production of bile which is needed to break down food and improves digestion.
+Curcumin in turmeric also actively stimulates the gallbladder, assisting in the production of bile needed to break down food and improve digestion.

-Curcumin has been proven to be effective in supporting the function of the endothelium (the lining of the blood cells) as well as other protective benefits for cardiovascular diseases.
-This is a promising sign for heart health as endothelium dysfunction has a direct impact on blood pressure, the ability of the blood to clot, and more.
+Curcumin has been proven to support the function of the endothelium (the lining of the blood cells) and other protective benefits for cardiovascular diseases.
+This is a promising sign for heart health as endothelium dysfunction directly impacts blood pressure, the ability of the blood to clot, and more.

 Another study showed that the positive benefits of taking curcumin supplements produced the same benefits as an exercise on endothelium function.
-Turmeric’s additional properties of antioxidant action and anti-inflammatory benefits also support heart health.
+Turmeric’s additional antioxidant action and anti-inflammatory benefits also support heart health.

-The liver is responsible for cleansing the body’s fluids of toxins, pollutants, and irritants and therefore plays a major role in maintaining immunity ensures that the body can fight infection and remain healthy.
+The liver is responsible for cleansing the body’s fluids of toxins, pollutants, and irritants and therefore plays a significant role in maintaining immunity, ensuring that the body can fight infection and remain healthy.

-A liver that is functioning optimally is free from oxidative properties and free radicals.
-Oxidation produces dangerous free radicals that move through the body’s bloodstream and tissue causing potentially harmful changes to cells.
-Turmeric’s phytochemicals, including curcumin, cleanse the body acting as powerful antioxidants, anti-inflammatory agents, protecting and cleansing the liver and through the liver, the rest of the body.
+A liver functioning optimally is free from oxidative properties and free radicals.
+Oxidation produces dangerous free radicals that move through the body’s bloodstream and tissue, causing potentially harmful changes to cells.
+Turmeric’s phytochemicals, including curcumin, cleanse the body, acting as powerful antioxidants anti-inflammatory agents, protecting and cleansing the liver and, through the liver, the rest of the body.

-An important component of brain health is a protein called BNDF (brain-derived neurotrophic factor), studies on animals have shown that it plays an essential role in the regeneration of nerve cells.
-Scientists have linked significantly lower levels of BNDF with people suffering from Alzheimers and depression.
+An essential component of brain health is a protein called BNDF (brain-derived neurotrophic factor); studies on animals have shown that it plays a vital role in the regeneration of nerve cells.
+Scientists have linked significantly lower levels of BNDF with people who have Alzheimer’s and depression.

 Alzheimer’s affects nearly 44 million people worldwide and is a devastating disease that halts working neurons and eats away at exiting brain tissue while damaging the entire nervous system.

-Despite awareness around the disease, there are very few measures that can be taken to prevent or cure the disease that is exacerbated by synthetic additives in food and storage containers.
-Recent studies have shown that phytochemicals such as curcumin have been effective and in the future may transform the approach to the treatment of
+Despite awareness around the disease, very few measures can prevent or cure the disease exacerbated by synthetic additives in food and storage containers.
+Recent studies have shown that phytochemicals such as curcumin have been effective and, in the future, may transform the approach to the treatment of Alzheimer’s.

 Curcumin works differently from other medicinal therapies as it can pass through the blood-brain barrier.
 The blood-brain barrier is a selectively permeable barrier that separates the circulating blood from brain fluid in the nervous system.

 The barrier blocks large molecules that could present a danger to the brain interrupting normal functioning.
-Curcumin is absorbed into the blood and delivered directly into the brain whereas medicine is unable to pass through the barrier to deliver the drugs to the affected sites.
-In addition to fighting inflammation and infection, curcumin targets protein deposits that contribute to brain degradation caused by
+Curcumin is absorbed into the blood and delivered directly into the brain, whereas medicine cannot pass through the barrier to deliver the drugs to the affected sites.
+In addition to fighting inflammation and infection, curcumin targets protein deposits that contribute to brain degradation caused by Alzheimer’s.

-Worldwide there are 300 million people living with depression making it is the leading cause of disability worldwide.
-In America, this number is at 16.2 million adults (6.7% of the population).
-There are some natural ways to treat depression that have proven effective, including the use of curcumin capsules/powder which boost serotonin and dopamine levels in the brain.
-The use of curcumin has also been found to work well as a preventative measure.
+Worldwide 300 million people live with depression, making it the leading cause of disability.
+In America, this number is 16.2 million adults (6.7% of the population).
+There are some natural ways to treat depression that have proven effective, including curcumin capsules/powder, which boost serotonin and dopamine levels in the brain.
+The use of curcumin has also been found to work as a preventative measure.

 In a recent controlled trial, 60 people with depression were randomly assigned to one of three groups.
-The first received Prozac, the second one gram of curcumin and the third, both Prozac and curcumin.
-The effects were measured after six weeks with the finding that the improvements for the first two groups (either Prozac or curcumin) were similar, while the third group that took a combination of the two showed the most progress.
+The first received Prozac, the second one gram of curcumin, and the third, both Prozac and curcumin.
+The effects were measured after six weeks, finding that the improvements for the first two groups (either Prozac or curcumin) were similar, while the third group that took a combination of the two showed the most progress.